iamajoe/bedrock-utils/README.md

 The idea for this repository is to have a mix of utils to use when developing a project.<br>
 **Note:** Any kind of path should be absolute or relative to the `*.toml`<br>

-**Note 2:** Eventually, I'll get this module cross compiled as for the moment select the right file for your OS in the bin
+## Install
+Select the compressed file related to your platform under [bin](bin), download it and extract it under your project.

 ## Usage
 ```
-./bin/bedrock ...
+./bedrock-utils/bedrock ...
     init <*.toml>               # Initializes project"
     build <*.toml> [env]        # Builds project"
     run <*.toml>                # Run project"